 Fake doctorates (feat.
 Christopher Hylton)

-This shit generally bothers me because it dilutes the solemnity of the doctorate.
 What specifically bothers me is Hylton’s self-serving, self-aggrandizing dishonesty in stating an even faker subject matter expertise.
-Hylton’s LinkedIn claims a Ph.D. in “Theology/Theological Studies.”
 Hylton spins outright lies and demonstrates his complete ignorance of doctorates.
 The letters have specific significance.
 The discipline has meaning.
 The letters and the discipline go hand-in-glove.
-Hylton evidently knows that his letters and words confer no expertise.
+Hylton evidently knows that his letters and words confer a lesser expertise.
 Why else upgrade them?
-It is like saying that a person studied at Harvard or Cambridge after attending a weekend campus seminar.
-The mere fact that a department teaches a course or two on theology does not give him a theology credential.
+The mere fact that a department teaches a course or two on theology does not establish a theology credential.
+It is akin to a person claiming to have studied at Harvard or Cambridge after attending a weekend campus seminar.
 His diploma damn sure does not say “doctor of theology” nor “doctor of philosophy” so he knows he “bear[s] false witness” contrary to Exodus 20:16.
 How does Hylton reconcile his substantial embellishments with his supposed studies of “biblical preaching, church revitalization, and ministry”?
 The person who does not live truth cannot teach truth.
 The person who teaches truth needs no credential to validate that the teaching is true.
 What then is gained by imposter credentials?

 Leave a Reply